ShrineFox/EarthBound-Mod-Menu/README.md

 - Sometimes the spacing between "PK" and the name of an attack may be incorrect in battle.
 - Key Item inventory is currently based on who is in your party, so you may find yourself unable to advance if you remove i.e. Ness or Jeff.

-## Credits & About this Mod's Development
-See [README.md](https://github.com/ShrineFox/EarthBound-Mod-Menu/blob/main/README.md) for full credits and mod development information.

 ## Credits
 - The **PK Hack Discord Server** for all their kind assistance.
 You guys PK Rock <3
 - **Mr. Tenda**: Creating [CoilSnake](https://github.com/pk-hack/CoilSnake)